What are MIDI Files?

-You might be surprised to know MIDI File Backing Tracks (also referred to as MIDIFiles) contain no music at all.
+You might be surprised to know MIDI Files Backing Tracks (also referred to as MIDIfiles) contain no music at all.
 "M.I.D.I. (or MIDI) is short for Musical Instrument Digital Interface, a protocol developed in the 1980's to enable music electronic devices like synthesisers, drum machines, sequencing software and other digital musical devices to communicate with each other.
 MIDI Files are also known as backing tracks, especially among singers and musicians performing solo, in duos/trio's and even bands.
+Through the use of MIDI Files, music can be created in one program or app, edited in another, formatted to print sheet music, used in Karaoke and backing tracks and sent to other devices for playback.

 MIDI Files are created on a MIDI Sequencer